-Due to advances in computer systems, several information retrieval systems with diverse range of functionalities has been developed over the years, thus, rendering it impracticable or difficult for libraries or organizations to adopt a particular information retrieval system at any given time due to the number of options to choose from.
-In order to address this, Barllan (n.d) identified different criteria for evaluating and choosing an information retrieval system for organizations such as libraries.
+Due to advances in computer systems, several information retrieval systems with diverse range of functionalities have been developed over the years, thus, rendering it impracticable or difficult for libraries or organisations to adopt a particular information retrieval system at any given time due to the number of options to choose from.
+In order to address this, Bar-llan (n.d) identified different criteria for evaluating and choosing an information retrieval system for organisations such as libraries.

 However, a simpler method of arranging evaluation results divides methodologies and studies into two categories: system-oriented (i.e., the evaluation focuses on the IR system) and user-oriented (i.e., the evaluation focuses on the user) (i.e., the focus is on the user.

 Among the criteria are relevance of the retrieved results, response time, user friendliness and accuracy of retrieved results.
-Beyond the above listed criteria, effectiveness and efficiency accuracy of retrieved results.
 Beyond the above listed criteria, effectiveness and efficiency are also regarded as two primary parameters for determining the suitability of information retrieval systems.
-While effectiveness in this context refers to the level up to which the given system attained its objectives, efficiency refer to how economical the system is in achieving its objectives.
+While effectiveness in this context refers to the level up to which the given system attained its LEARNING OUTCOME, efficiency refer to how economical the system is in achieving its LEARNING OUTCOME.
 As such, cost factors such as response time, time taken by the system to provide an answer, user effort, the amount of time and effort needed by a user to interact with the system and analysed the output retrieved in order to get the correct information are considered general evaluation criteria for information retrieval systems.